 Future floodplain: The Utility has acquired 5 lots west of Enterprise way at CenterPoint Business Park in 2018.
 The acquisition was funded by the Department of Ecology’s Floodplain BY Design program.
 The Utility is currently writing another grant to acquire the remaining parcels to someday extend the levee from Dolarway up to the Burlington Northern Railway.
 The project will add another 35-foot box culvert at the base of Enterprise Way to move floodwaters south of Dolarway into the existing floodplain protected by a levee.
 Once the levee is constructed up to the railway, flooding in West Ellensburg will be mitigated and cease to exist.
 Anticipated project completion is 2020.

-Gateway Project: The Utility received a grant from the Department of Ecology for 2.7 million dollars to treat and infiltrate approximately two miles of stormwater on University Way from Wenas Street to the Red Horse Diner.
-In both directions the behind the existing curb rock lined swales will be installed along with decorative street trees.
-Behind the street trees will be pedestrian/bicycle paths on both sides.
-The project is slated for completion in 2022.
+Gateway Project: The Utility received a notification of grant award from the Washington State Department of Ecology in the amount of up to $2.7 million dollars to fund work along University Way (from Wenas Street to the Red Horse Diner) resulting in the treatment and infiltration of approximately two miles of stormwater.
+The project features the installation of curb rock lined swales along with decorative street trees, and pedestrian/bicycle paths on both sides.
+The project is slated for completion in 2023.